webpack/webpack.js.org/src/content/api/hot-module-replacement.md

 - `onDisposed` (function(info)): Notifier for disposed modules
 - `onErrored` (function(info)): Notifier for errors

-The `info` object has this format:
+The `info` parameter will be an object containing some of the following values:

 ``` js
 {